Show All Answers

 If the Village main is found to be clear, it is the responsibility of the property owner to call a plumber or sewer / drain cleaning service to correct the problem.
 The property owner is responsible for maintaining adequate flow to and through the sewer lateral from the property structure to and into the Village sewer main.
 If the blockage is in the Village main, we will fix it as quickly as possible and keep you informed of what is being done.

+Yes, since 2002 there is an agreement signed at the time of a development that requires a stormwater pond and other facilities to be inspected every 5 years and one report submitted to the Village.
+A homeowners association HOA may take on this responsibility for all owners in a subdivision.
 It is important though as an owner of a stormwater pond to inspect it at least yearly to make sure the pond outlet is not clogged, trash is removed and trees are not growing wild in the pond or on it's banks such as Willow trees.
-Stormwater Inspection

 Payment Options: We accept electronic payment, cash, or checks (made payable to: Village of Menomonee Falls).